HappyFrowl/documentation/Security.md

 ## Hardening
+* `chroot` - change root
-* **Chroot jail**
+    * AKA **chroot jail**
-    * Way to isolate a process and its children from the rest of the system
+    * `chroot` is a way to isolate a process and its children from the rest of the system
-    * Change the root directory for a process, creating an isolated environment
+    * It basically resets the root directory for a process, creating an isolated environment
+        * This does mean that in order to run a chroot process, all the process' dependencies must be within the chrooted directory
     * This is particularly useful for system recovery, testing, and creating sandboxed environments.​
     * `chroot [options] <new root dir> [command]`
         * `chroot /home/me /usr/bin/bash`